PinkDiamond1/docs-24/docs/api/kurtosis-core.md

 TemplateAndData
 ------------------

-This is an object that gets used by the [renderTemplates](#rendertemplatesmapstring-templateanddata-templateanddatabydestinationrelfilepaths) function.
+This is an object that gets used by the [renderTemplates][rendertemplatesmapstring-templateanddata-templateanddatabydestinationrelfilepaths] function.
 It has two properties.

 ### String template